mholetzko/downloader/api/README.md

-# Music Downloader API
+# ALL-DLP API

-This directory contains the Python backend for the Music Downloader application.
+This directory contains the Python backend for the ALL-DLP application.

 ## Structure